adetoola/php-sms/README.md

 ```

 ### Via Composer in composer.json
-Begin by installing `sms` by editting your project's `composer.json` file.
+Begin by installing `sms` by editing your project's `composer.json` file.
 Just add

 	'require": {
-		"adetoola/sms": "1.0.*"
+		"adetoola/sms": "2.0.*"
 	}

 Then run `composer install` or `composer update`.

-Open `config/app.php` add in the `providers` array.
+If you are using laravel, open `config/app.php` add in the `providers` array.

 ``` php
 'providers' => [